end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 See this post for a [quick recall of the RTTTL format](/nonblockingrtttl-a-non-blocking-arduino-library-for-playing-rtttl-melodies/#Quick_recall_of_the_RTTTL_format).

 {{< postedit >}}
-  Edit: for a better understanding and examples of what libRTTTL can do, please see this post:&nbsp;**[How to convert arduino code to actual RTTTL melodies using libRtttl and AnyRtttl](http://www.end2endzone.com/how-to-convert-arduino-code-to-actual-rtttl-melodies-using-librtttl-and-anyrtttl/).**
+  Edit: for a better understanding and examples of what libRTTTL can do, please see this post: **[How to convert arduino code to actual RTTTL melodies using libRtttl and AnyRtttl](http://www.end2endzone.com/how-to-convert-arduino-code-to-actual-rtttl-melodies-using-librtttl-and-anyrtttl/).**
 {{< /postedit >}}